Kiss of the Damned: Cast

+Production

+The majority of the film was shot in New Fairfield, Connecticut.

 Reception

 Critical response

-On Rotten Tomatoes it has a score of 61% based on 33 reviews.
+On Rotten Tomatoes it has a score of 68% based on 34 reviews.
 The site's consensus reads: "This one bites in a mostly good way: Kiss of the Damned is an erotic gorefest reminiscent of gaudy 70's horror flicks, presented in plain packaging and not meant for direct sunlight".

 It is most often referred to as inspired by the Gothic vampire movies of the 1970s.

 Accolades

 In September 2013, the film won the Octopus d’Or for the best international feature film at the Strasbourg European Fantastic Film Festival.